On the Complexity of Proving Polyhedral Reductions

 Thanks to Lemma~\ref{lem:s3}, we can encode (S3) by the following formula:

-\subsection{Global Procedure}
+\subsection{Global procedure}

 In this section, we consider the full process for proving parametric $E$-abstraction.
-We demonstrate that verifying requirements (\ref{eq:C0}) to (\ref{eq:C3}) is sufficient for obtaining a sound abstraction (Th.~\ref{th:soundness}).
-We also prove that these conditions are necessary (Th.~\ref{th:completeness}).
+We demonstrate that verifying constraints (\ref{eq:C0}) to (\ref{eq:C3}) is sufficient for obtaining a sound abstraction (Theorem~\ref{th:soundness}).
+We also prove that these conditions are necessary (Theorem~\ref{th:completeness}).

 \begin{theorem}[Soundness] Given two nets $N_1, N_2$ and constraints $C_1, C_2$ expressed as Presburger formulas, if core requirement (\ref{eq:C0}) holds for both $(N_1,C_1)$ and $(N_2,C_2)$, and if core requirements (\ref{eq:C1}), (\ref{eq:C2}), and (\ref{eq:C3}) are valid, then the rule is a parametric $E$-abstraction: $(N_1, C_1) \pabs_E (N_2, C_2)$. \end{theorem} \begin{proof} If (\ref{eq:C0}) holds for $(N_1,C_1)$, then $(N_1,C_1)$ is a coherent net by Lemma~\ref{lem:s0}.
 Similarly for $(N_2,C_2)$.
 Hence, $(N_1, C_1) >_E (N_2, C_2)$ is a parametric reduction rule.
 By Proposition~\ref{prop:solvable}, and since (\ref{eq:C1}) is valid, we get (S1) from Definition~\ref{def:strong}.
 Similarly, by Lemma~\ref{lem:s2}, and since (\ref{eq:C2}) is valid, we get (S2).
 Finally, (S3) holds by Lemma~\ref{lem:s3} since (\ref{eq:C3}) is valid and since (S1) is known to hold.
 (S1), (S2), (S3) entail $(N_1, C_1) \pabs_E (N_2, C_2)$ by Definition~\ref{def:strong}. \end{proof}